 - Who else should we have at the meeting to make sure I can address everyone’s questions?

 - Who will be the end-user of our solution?

 - Do you want to invite the [insert buyer’s role] in our next meeting?

-The higher the lead’s requirement to find a solution to their company’s current problem, the more likely they are to buy a solution.
-So, you’ll need first to access if they have a problem your product or service can solve.
+When a lead urgently needs to solve their company’s problem, they are more willing to buy a solution.
+So, you’ll need first to assess if they have a problem your product or service can solve.
 Then you need to establish the scale of the issue.
 Can your company provide a solution?
 Quickly gather the information you need to qualify prospects by asking: